chappers/chappers.github.io/_posts/2014-10-07-developing-on-android-adding-dialogs-and-wrapping-up.md

 ---
 layout: post
-category : web micro log
+category: web micro log
-tags : [android, java]
+tags: [android, java]
 ---

 **This is a series of post as I will hopefully build a simple wallpaper app.**

 In this post, we will build a simple "guess the number game".
 There will be a input area, which you enter you guess, and simple prompt to tell you whether your guess was too high or too low.

 ![lower higher layouts](https://raw2.github.com/chappers/chappers.github.com/master/img/android/lowerhigher/layout.png)